WordPress Permalinks: How to Manage Your Website’s URL Structure

-The upside of this structure is it lets your users quickly determine how old a particular post is.
-In some cases, this can help them assess if it's still relevant without having to hunt for a date in the text.
+The upside of this structure is that it tells your users how old the post is.
+In some cases, this can help them assess if it’s still relevant without having to hunt for a date in the text.
 You’ll often find news or magazine sites use this structure — essentially, any website creating time-specific content.

-On the flip side, dating your posts does have a downside.
-For example, imagine you have an excellent post that was published two years ago, and it's considered a definitive source of information on a particular topic.
+Dating your posts also has a downside.
+For example, imagine you have an excellent post that was published two years ago, and it’s considered a definitive source of information on a particular topic.
 Some readers might simply look at the date and think the advice is no longer relevant, regardless of whether that’s true or not.